Colombia Stock Exchange: History

 Bogotá Stock Exchange remained as Colombia's only stock trading organization until the 1950s when Medellín created its own Stock Exchange.
 This was particularly useful for the coffee trade since Colombia's coffee market's original birthplace is the Department of Antioquia.
 Cali created its stock exchange in the mid-1970s.

 The main driving force of this stock exchanges was the economic growth it meant to their participants.
 However, the policy making of the original stock exchange and Colombia's Bank of the Republic (Similar to the United States Federal Reserve) was archaic for today's standards.

 The evolution of the financial policies of the estate, the fundamental macroeconomic principles, the development of a financial system, the creation of entrepreneurial groups and the evolution of illegal drug trade and the violence it brought, were factors that decimated the share trading market of Colombia during the 1970s.
 Despite these problems and the original stock exchange losing its original mission of being a vehicle for the trading of shares, its executives pursued the improving of the credibility of Bolsa de Bogotá by concentrating in the operations between potential investors and shareholders.

 During 2001 it became necessary to merge the three regional stock exchanges into what it is known today as Bolsa de Valores of Colombia (Stock Exchange of Colombia).

-Another highlight was the start-up of the Integrated Latin American Market (MILA, in its Spanish acronym) on May 30, 2011.
-This was the result of an agreement signed between the Santiago Stock Exchange, the Colombia Securities Exchange, the Lima Stock Exchange and the Mexican Stock Exchange.
-At the same time, the Deceval, DCV and Cavali Central Securities Depositories were also set up to create a regional trading market for equity securities from the three MILA countries. [www.mercadomila.com] opens up a world of opportunities for investors and brokers from Chile, Colombia, Mexico and Peru, who have been able to easily buy and sell stocks from the three stock markets through a local broker since the start of MILA.
+The Integrated Latin American Market (MILA) was launched on May 30, 2011.
+It was established through agreements involving the Santiago Stock Exchange, Colombia Securities Exchange, Lima Stock Exchange and Mexican Stock Exchange, together with the Deceval, DCV and Cavali central securities depositories.
+MILA provides a regional framework through which investors and brokers in Chile, Colombia, Mexico and Peru can trade securities listed on participating exchanges through local brokers.

-On July 22, 2014, the Colombia Securities Exchange (bvc) became the 11th stock exchange to join the United Nation's Sustainable Stock Exchanges initiative.
+On July 22, 2014, the Colombia Securities Exchange (bvc) became the 11th stock exchange to join the United Nations' Sustainable Stock Exchanges initiative.